 No matter how the option is funded, you also need to consider the time costs.
 Most residents want to fix their speeder problem immediately, but some solutions have time-consuming hurdles to overcome.

 Traditional radar signs or speed humps are expensive options that will require funding from your municipality.
 You will need to do your homework on local processes to put the desired solution into motion.
 Once initiated, you will be at the mercy of the government’s timeline and priorities.
 It can easily become a waiting game.
 Often municipalities require traffic studies, hearings, budget approvals and there is the potential for community pushback.
 Once approved, constructing and installing permanent road alterations can cause roadway disruptions for months.

 Static signs appear to be the best solution for quick implementation and overall costs, but they are not durable.
 Online reviews–found where these signs are most commonly purchased—reveal that many consumers have experienced their sign becoming damaged.
 These flimsy, plastic signs may need to be replaced frequently, making their initial cheap cost an ongoing expense.

 Putting it all together

-It can be head spinning to choose the ultimate traffic calming solution when there are so many available options to consider and so many factors such as cost, effectiveness and implementation time to balance.
+It can be head-spinning to choose the ultimate traffic calming solution when there are so many options to consider and so many factors to balance such as cost, effectiveness and implementation time.
 Aside from price, radar speed signs seem to be the best option; they offer proven effectiveness without the negative impact to non-speeders, infrastructure and cars.